A Little About Me.

 Why wedding photography?

-Why not?
 The opportunity to share one of the happiest days in a couples life.
 That’s enough reason but also, wedding photographers need to be able to perform in just about every photography style.

 When I decided to pursue photography as a career I trained with three studios.
 I learned to photograph on location and in a studio.
 I photographed events, portraits, kids but when I first photographed a wedding I was hooked and I enjoy them as much now as I did in the very first.